yulleta/yulleta/README.md

  motivated to study such engineering theories & skills day and night, ☀️🌙📚🖊️🤩 <br/>
  dreaming for the world of joy & happiness with love and freedom 🤍💞🕊️🔥<br/><br/>

  ++ I have a cat named Kkong, one from the profile!
-He is Sooooo adroable!!! 😻 <br/>
+He is Sooooo adorable!!! 😻 <br/>
  ++ I enjoy listening to music, from KPOP to Indie band music 🎵 <br/>
  (also enjoy singing though not a good singer)🎤
 </div>